USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/typography.md

       content: "The word pictured above uses a closed barrel g and a.
 This text would be harder to read at a smaller scale."
       type: "do not"
   - title: "Chemical Compounds"
     content: When writing chemical compounds, subscripts should use uppercase letters.
+For example, the chemical notation for nitrous oxides would be written NO<sub>X</sub>, not NO<sub>x</sub>.